SummerSlam (1995)

-The 1995 SummerSlam was the eighth annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on August 27, 1995, at the Pittsburgh Civic Arena in Pittsburgh, Pennsylvania.
+The 1995 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the eighth annual SummerSlam and took place on Sunday, August 27, 1995, at the Civic Arena in Pittsburgh, Pennsylvania.
+This was the first SummerSlam to broadcast live on a Sunday as all prior events were held on a Monday, except the 1992 event, which took place on a Saturday but aired on tape delay the following Monday.
+SummerSlam remained on Sunday until 2021 when it moved to Saturday before the event expanded to a two-night broadcast on Saturday and Sunday beginning in 2025.

 A total of nine matches were contested at the event.

-The main event was for the WWF Championship, and was between Diesel, and King Mabel.
+The main event was for the WWF Championship, and was between Diesel and King Mabel.
 Diesel retained the championship, pinning Mabel after performing a clothesline off the second rope.
-There were three matches on the undercard that had more build-up than other matches: The Undertaker defeated Kama in a Casket match; Bret Hart defeated Isaac Yankem by disqualification after Yankem, and Jerry Lawler attacked Hart while Hart was in the "hangman" position.
-The third match on the undercard that had significant build-up was Shawn Michaels versus Razor Ramon in a feud for the WWF Intercontinental Championship.
-The two faced off in a Ladder match, with Michaels retaining the title.
+There were three matches on the undercard that had more build-up than other matches: The Undertaker defeated Kama in a Casket match; Bret Hart defeated Isaac Yankem by disqualification after Yankem and Jerry Lawler attacked Hart while Hart was in the "hangman" position; and the third match that had significant build-up was Shawn Michaels versus Razor Ramon in a feud for the WWF Intercontinental Championship where the two faced off in a Ladder match with Michaels retaining the title.

+Hunter Hearst Helmsley (later known as Triple H) made his official WWF pay-per-view debut (although he had competed in dark matches before the live broadcasts of In Your House 1 and 2) where he defeated Bob Holly.

 The pay-per-view received a 0.9 buyrate, equivalent to approximately 205,000 buys in 1995 (1.0 equated to roughly 230,000 homes in the domestic market that year).
 Although this was up on the budget for the In Your House 2 pay-per-view, which took place the previous month, the budget was down on the 1994 SummerSlam event, which received a 1.3 buyrate.

-Summerslam 1995 was the last WWF PPV before the Monday Night War era of September 4, 1995 to March 26, 2001, during which WWF's Raw, and World Championship Wrestling's Nitro competed for ratings in a weekly Monday night time slot, which is now widely seen as the "golden age" of pro-wrestling.

 Production

 Background

 The event was held at the Pittsburgh Civic Arena in Pittsburgh, Pennsylvania.

-SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1995 event was the eighth event in the SummerSlam chronology, and the first to take place on a Sunday as the previous seven events aired on a Monday.
-It was scheduled to be held on August 27, 1995, at the Pittsburgh Civic Arena in Pittsburgh, Pennsylvania.
+The eighth SummerSlam event was scheduled to be held on Sunday, August 27, 1995, at the Pittsburgh Civic Arena in Pittsburgh, Pennsylvania.
+This was the first SummerSlam to broadcast live on a Sunday as all prior events were held on a Monday, except the 1992 event, which took place on a Saturday but aired on tape delay the following Monday.